Breaking Language Barriers: A Date Without Words In Paraty, Brazil

 “Un poco,” he replied.
 “Portuguese?”

 I shook my head.
-“Nada…espanol?”
+“Nada… Espanol?”

 He smiled, “Si!”

-While I was in no way fluent in Spainish, I could at least make small conversation.
-And somehow, with a combination of his fluent Spanish and broken English, and my fluent English and broken Spanish, we were able to have some great conversation.
+While I was in no way fluent in Spanish, I could at least make small conversation.
+And somehow, with a combination of his fluent Spanish and broken English, and my fluent English and broken Spanish, we were able to have some great conversations.
 I learned that his name was Gustavo, he was born in Paraty, loved to surf and scuba dive, and worked at the next bar over.

 He learned that my name was Jessie, I was from New York, loved wine, and was backpacking for three months.
 And by watching me bob my head and tap my feet all night, he also deciphered that I loved to dance.